-In the heart of historic downtown Norfolk, the Monticello Arcade offers its denizens a taste of style and beauty not found elsewhere in the area.
+In the heart of historic downtown Norfolk, the Monticello Arcade offers a taste of style and beauty unique to the area.

 The Monticello Arcade is a historic shopping arcade located in Norfolk, Virginia.
 Built in 1907, the Arcade is open to retail and commercial use, and serves as a thoroughfare for the public during business hours.